 Meet other first year Indigenous students and spend your first year in one of Western’s traditional style residences in the heart of campus, next to Deshkaan Ziibing (Antler River).
 Delaware Hall houses Ayukwanaktiyóhake’ the Indigenous Student and Ally Living-Learning Community floor.
 Ayukwanaktiyóhake', named by Lotunt Honyust, is from the Oneida language and means "a safe place where we can find rest and security."
-In collaboration with Indigenous Services, the Community offers cultural programming and academic support.
+In collaboration with the Indigenous Student Centre, the Community offers cultural programming and academic support.
 Some examples include ceremonial celebrations, understanding Indigenous history and language, and a visiting Elders program.

 What is a Living-Learning Community?